 Proprotein convertase subtilisin-like/kexin type 9 (PCSK9) is one of the most important regulators of LDL cholesterol metabolism.
 This enzyme binds to LDL receptors on the surface of hepatocytes.
 As a result, instead of following their physiological pathway of recycling back to the hepatocyte membrane, they are redirected to lysosomal destruction in the liver.
 As the pool of free LDL receptors is reduced, plasma levels of LDL cholesterol increase.
 PCSK9 also inhibits intracellular degradation of apolipoprotein B (ApoB), a protein that is part of LDL particles and very-low-density lipoproteins (VLDLs).

-Oral MK-0616 is a synthetic cyclic peptide that inhibits PCSK9.
-The result is an increase in the number of LDL receptors that contribute to the clearance of LDL cholesterol from the plasma.
-The gastrointestinal absorption of MK-0616 has been improved through the use of a permeability enhancer (sodium caprate).
+Oral MK-0616 is a synthetic tricyclic peptide that binds to the flat interface between PCSK9 and the LDL receptor with affinity similar to that of monoclonal antibodies, thereby preventing their interaction.
+MK-0616 results in an increase in the number of LDL receptors that contribute to the clearance of LDL cholesterol from plasma.
+Gastrointestinal absorption of MK-0616 is improved by the use of permeation enhancer (sodium caprate).

-The first clinical trial included 60 healthy men randomized to receive MK-0616 daily at doses ranging from 10 to 300 mg or placebo.
+The first clinical trial included healthy men (n=60) randomized to receive MK-0616 daily at doses ranging from 10 mg to 300 mg or placebo.
 Administration of the experimental drug resulted in a reduction in PCSK9 levels of more than 90% from baseline, and regardless of MK-0616 dose.

 The safety profile of MK-0616 is favorable, daily doses of the drug up to 300 mg did not result in any serious adverse reactions.